eried/ArduboyCollection/README.md

 For the `license` variable, you need to use one of the identifiers defined here: https://spdx.org/licenses/

 You can also add the following entry to reference a remote file.
 If you are linking to github, make sure it is the "Raw" version of the url and not the github details for the file.
+You can include extra files, but they wont appear anywhere and your Pull Request may not be accepted if the commit is too messy.

 ```
 hex=http://url.to/your/own/server-with-the/game.hex